Human-Centered Healthcare Movement (HCHM)

 By submitting your story, you confirm that:

-You understand your story may be reviewed and published, in whole or in part, anonymously;
+You understand your story will be reviewed and may be published, in whole or in part, anonymously

-You grant the Movement permission to publish and share your story for advocacy, educational, or promotional purposes consistent with its mission;
+You grant the Movement permission to publish and share your story for advocacy, educational, or awareness purposes consistent with its mission

-You understand that while reasonable safeguards are used, absolute anonymity on the internet cannot be guaranteed; and
+You understand that absolute anonymity on the internet cannot be guaranteed

-If you provide an email address, you consent to being contacted only for purposes related to your submission or occasional Movement updates.
+If you provide an email address, you consent to being contacted:

 4. Privacy Safeguards

-We follow the privacy and data-protection standards described in our Privacy Policy, including secure storage, restricted access, and the removal of identifying details prior to publication.
+We follow the privacy and data-protection practices described in our Privacy Policy, including secure storage, restricted access, and anonymization prior to publication.

 5. Withdrawal of Consent